jkoenig134/AdventOfCode-2019/README.md

 java %1 %2
 ```

+- Add a readme to your directory depicting the requirements to run your script.

 - Write your script in a way that is compatible with the naming convention ("Day01", "Day02", ...)

 - To keep it structured, use a different file for each day.